wikfeldt/longtalk-coderefinery/talk.md

 .emph[**Software** is part of research output]

-- Simulations which generate data
-- Control software for instruments
+- Simulation/modeling code, control software for instruments, data processing, spreadsheets, scripts for visualization and statistics...
-- Post-processing of measurements
-- Data processing
-- Portals and apps
-- Spreadsheets
-- Scripts and tools which produce graphs and compute statistics

-Curiosity: Not too many projects consider a software management plan **yet**.
+- Not too many projects consider a software management plan **yet**.

 Software development should consider .emph[FAIR principles], ideally from the start (https://www.nature.com/articles/sdata201618):
 .left-column[